raymond-young/Slack-Bot/README.md

 - `Docker` (Docker-compose) for containerisation and deployment
 - `Python 3` for logic
 - `Kafka` & `Zookeeper` as a messaging service

+# TODO
+- Deploy it externally (potentially need a server with a public IP to do so).